 Alice is in a taxi bringing her to the local sea port.
 She is verifying the latest news on her mobile phone and subsequently watches the latest episode of her favourite soap opera.
 Alice is using her broadband connectivity she is acquiring through a subscription with Green Wave.
 Green Wave is a mobile network operator providing voice and broadband data/video services in the Key Kingdom and its overseas territories.
 Alice arrives in the harbour and boards the cruise ship with the destination Green Island.
 She is looking forward having some rest on-board the ship before enjoying the tropical Green Island.
 During the voyage Alice makes use of WiFi connectivity provided on the ship.
 After a few days Alice arrives to Green Island.
 She disembarks the cruise ship and goes for an excursion to the Paradise Waterfalls.
 While on the island Alice uses broadband connectivity provided by the Green Wave.
 She is sharing the beauties of the island by sending to her friends live recordings during her excursions.

-A satellite operator SAOP having GEO and NGSO satellites in its satellite fleet offers broadband (backhauling) satellite connectivity solutions.
+A satellite operator SAOP having GEO and NGSO satellites in its satellite fleet offers broadband satellite access connectivity solutions.
 SAOP offers cost efficient solutions on the pay-as-you-go basis.
 The government of the Green Island has insights in the planned visits of the cruise ships in the coming 12 months.
-Green Wave acquires this information from the local government and uses this information to assure sufficient backhaul capacity to provide high speed connectivity to the inhabitants of the island as well as to the visiting tourists.
-As the submarine backbone has limited capacity Green Wave makes agreements with SAOP that will provide additional backhaul capacity through its GEO and NGSO satellite constellations.
+Green Wave acquires this information from the local government and uses this information to assure sufficient network capacity to provide high speed connectivity to the inhabitants of the island as well as to the visiting tourists.
+As the submarine backbone has limited capacity Green Wave makes agreements with SAOP that will provide additional capacity through its GEO and NGSO satellite access.

-The overall backhauling concept Green Wave is using represents a combination of terrestrial (submarine cables) and satellite (multi-orbit) backhauling.
-In order to minimize costs Green Wave needs to optimally match network traffic types (messages, data, photos, video, latency tolerant and delay sensitive) with the capabilities of each backhaul link (terrestrial; GEO and NGSO satellite).
+The overall concept Green Wave is using represents a combination of terrestrial radio access (provided via submarine cables) and satellite (multi-orbit) satellite access.
+In order to minimize costs Green Wave needs to optimally match network traffic types (messages, data, photos, video, latency tolerant and delay sensitive) with the capabilities of each access link (terrestrial; GEO and NGSO satellite).

 5.x.4 Post-conditions

 Green Wave is capable of offering high quality services in a cost efficient manner.
-Green Wave is able to provide wide range of services (latency sensitive, latency tolerant, high data rate and high reliability) by simultaneously exploiting terrestrial and multi-orbit satellite backhauling paths.
+Green Wave is able to provide wide range of services (latency sensitive, latency tolerant, high data rate and high reliability) by simultaneously exploiting terrestrial and at least two multi-orbit satellite access paths.